enkidevs/curriculum/sql/dql/what-is-sql/what-is-an-rdbms.md

  - Microsoft SQL Server (by Microsoft)
  - PostgreSQL (by PostgreSQL G.D.G)

 All of the above solutions are written in *C, C++ and assembly languages*.
-In short, **RDBMS** is a program that sits on the server and stores data (in a very efficient way) on a hard drive in some logical order.
+In short, a **RDBMS** is a program that sits on the server and stores data (in a very efficient way) on a hard drive in some logical order.

 Then the user operates on these RDBMS's with *Query Languages*.
 The one most common and widely used *Query Language* is **SQL**.